Academic Skills Peer Coaching

 Click here to schedule a meeting with a Peer Coach!

-You will be prompted to log into your WUSTL Outlook account to access the scheduler.
+You will be prompted to log into your WashU Outlook account to access the scheduler.
 All Coaches are available for video appointments; in person appointments, if available, will take place in or near the Learning Center’s office in the lower level of the Mallinckrodt Center.
 Peer Coaching appointments must be scheduled in advance; there are no drop-in hours at this time.
 Same-day appointments may be available.

-Arianna Varela: Wednesdays from 12:00 – 4:00 PM (virtual only) **
+Arianna Varela: Mondays from 6:00-8:00 PM **

-Tanisha Paul: Fridays from 4:00 – 6:00 PM (virtual only)
+Tanisha Paul: Fridays from 5:00-7:00 PM

 Scroll to the bottom of this page to read more about your Peer Coaches!